x0b/rcx/README.md

 Installation
 ------------
-Grab the [latest version](https://github.com/x0b/rcx/releases/latest) of the signed APK and install it on your phone.
-You can also [register for the closed Google Play testing group](https://groups.google.com/forum/#!forum/rcx-alpha/join), the [Google Play Beta](https://play.google.com/apps/testing/io.github.x0b.rcx), or on [F-Droid](https://f-droid.org/packages/io.github.x0b.rcx).
+Grab the [latest version](https://github.com/newhinton/Round-Sync/releases/latest) of the signed APK and install it on your phone.
 | CPU architecture | Where to find | APK identifier |
 |:---|:--|:---:|
 |ARM 32 Bit | older devices | ```armeabi-v7a``` |